 A. Prune, thin and shape trees and shrubs as directed by best nursery practices established by American Association of Nurserymen.

-B. Prune, thin and shape trees and shrubs according to best horticultural practice by removing damaged or crossing branches, small double leaders, eater sprouts, suckers, and dead or damaged limbs.
+B. Prune, thin and shape trees and shrubs according to best horticultural practice by removing damaged or crossing branches, small double leaders, water sprouts, suckers, and dead or damaged limbs.
 Pruned tress must retain required height and spread, leaving normal shape of plant intact.
 Do not cut tree leaders.
 Prune shrubs to retain natural character.
 Tree and shrub sizes indicated are sizes after pruning.

 2.5 Tree staking and Guying.

-A. upright staking and Tying: Stake all trees.
+A. Upright staking and Tying: Stake all trees.
 Use a minimum of 3 stakes of length required to penetrate at least 12 inches below bottom of tree pit and extending at least 6 inches above grade.
 Set stakes to avoid penetrating balls or root masses.
 Support trees with nylon strapping guys.
 Allow enough slack to avoid rigid restraint of tree.
 Attach flags to each guy wire, 30 inches above finish grade.
-Stakes are to be driven in at 25 degree angle so as to not pull out strapping attached to stake or below ground level.
+Stakes are to be driven in at 45 degree angle so as to not pull out strapping attached to stake or below ground level.

 2.6 Guarantee plants to live 1 year provided owner provides proper watering and maintenance per good horticulture practices.